-- 35.3 The rates prescribed in clause 35.2 will be in substitution for and not cumulative upon the casual loading prescribed in clause 12.5(b). - 35.4 These extra rates in clause 35 will be in substitution for and not cumulative upon the shift penalties prescribed at clause 38 Shiftwork.
+- 36.3 The rates prescribed in clause 36.2 will be in substitution for and not cumulative upon the casual loading prescribed in clause 12.6(b). - 36.4 These extra rates in clause 36 will be in substitution for and not cumulative upon the shift penalties prescribed at clause 39 Shiftwork.

-36. Breaks
+37. Breaks

-- 36.1 Meal Breaks - (a) An Employee who works in excess of five hours will be entitled to an unpaid meal break of not less than 30 minutes and not more than 60 minutes. - (b) Employees employed in Nursing and Health Professional classifications may elect to forgo the meal break, with the consent of the Employer if the Employee works no more than 6 hours in the shift. - (c) Where an Employee is required to remain available for duty during a meal break, the Employee will be paid an 'on call during meal break allowance' as provided for in Item 33 in Table 5 provided such that only one allowance shall be payable in any period of 24 hours.
-If an Employee is recalled to work during the meal break, then overtime will be paid for all time worked during such meal break. - (d) Where a Home Care Employee is required by the Employer to have a meal with a client or clients as part of the normal work routine or client program, they will be paid for the duration of the meal period at the ordinary rate of pay and clause 36.1(a) does not apply. - 36.2 Tea Breaks - (a) Every Employee will be entitled to a paid 10 minute tea break in each four hours worked at a time to be agreed between the Employee and Employer. - (b) Subject to agreement between the Employer and Employee, such breaks may alternatively be taken as one 20 minute tea break. - (c) Tea breaks will count as time worked.
+- 37.1 Meal Breaks - (a) An Employee who works in excess of five hours will be entitled to an unpaid meal break of not less than 30 minutes and not more than 60 minutes. - (b) Employees employed in Nursing and Health Professional classifications may elect to forgo the meal break, with the consent of the Employer if the Employee works no more than 6 hours in the shift. - (c) Where an Employee is required to remain available for duty during a meal break, the Employee will be paid as follows depending on their classification: - Health Professional and Home Care classifications: an 'on call during meal break allowance' will be paid as provided for in Item 35 in Table 5 provided such that only one allowance shall be payable in any period of 24 hours; - (ii) Nursing classifications: will be paid at ordinary rates for a 30 minute meal break.
+This period will not count as time worked when calculating ordinary hours for the purposes of overtime or penalties; - (iii) Aged Care classifications: will be paid at overtime rates for all time worked from the commencement of that meal break until such time that a meal break free from duty is taken by the Employee or the Employee's shift ends (whichever occurs first). - (d) If an Employee is recalled to work during the meal break, then overtime will be paid for all time worked during such meal break. - (e) Where a Home Care Employee is required to have a meal with a client or clients as a part of the normal work routine or client program, the meal period referred to in clause 37.1(a) of the Agreement is to be counted as time worked. - 37.2 Tea Breaks - (a) Every Employee will be entitled to a paid 10 minute tea break in each four hours worked at a time to be agreed between the Employee and Employer. - (b) Subject to agreement between the Employer and Employee, such breaks may alternatively be taken as one 20 minute tea break. - (c) Tea breaks will count as time worked.

-37. Overtime
+38. Overtime

-- 37.1 Overtime Penalty Rates - (a) Hours worked in excess of the ordinary hours on any day or shift prescribed in clause 26 Ordinary Hours of Work, are to be paid as follows:
+- 38.1 Overtime Penalty Rates - (a) Hours worked in excess of the ordinary hours on any day or shift prescribed in clause 26 Ordinary Hours of Work and clause 27.1 or clause 28.1 are to be paid as follows:

-Classification of Employee Monday to Friday Saturday Sunday Public holidays Aged Care Health Professional, Nursing and Home Care 150% for the first two hours and 200% thereafter 200% 150% for the first two hours and 200% thereafter 200% 250%
+Classification of Employee Monday to Friday Saturday Sunday Public holidays Aged Care 150% for the first 200% Health Professional, Nursing and Home Care two hours and 200% thereafter 150% for the first two hours and 200% thereafter 200% 250%

-- (b) Overtime penalties as prescribed in clauses 37.1(a) and 37.2(a) do not apply to Registered Nurse levels 4 and 5. - (c) Overtime rates under this clause will be in substitution for and not cumulative upon the shift premiums prescribed in clause 35 Saturday and Sunday Work and clause 38 Shiftwork.
+(b) Overtime penalties as prescribed in clauses 38.1(a) and 38.2(a) do not apply to Registered Nurse Levels 4 and 5.

-37.2 Part time and Casual Employees

-(a) Hours worked in excess of the ordinary hours on any day or shift prescribed in clause 26 Ordinary Hours of Work, are to be paid as follows:
+- (c) Overtime rates under this clause will be in substitution for and not cumulative upon the shift premiums prescribed in clause 36 Saturday and Sunday Work and clause 39 Shiftwork. - 38.2 Part time and Casual Employees - (a) Hours worked in excess of the ordinary hours on any day or shift prescribed in clause 26 Ordinary Hours of Work and clause 27.1 or clause 28.1 are to be paid as follows: